Updated February 2026.

 Muxía is an example of this.
 The Spanish-sounding version is becoming less and less common, but you may still see Mugía in places.
 Melide may sometimes appear as Mellid and Tui is still frequently spelled as Tuy (no change of pronunciation in this case).

 The use of galego varies across the region, so how much of it you see or hear will depend on where you are.
-But there are common words you’re likely to see.
+Rest assured.
+Everyone can and will speak Spanish.
+But it’s nice and can be helpful at times to be familiar with some common words you’re likely to see often.

 Rúa (calle in Spanish): street